yesmineChaari/Intelligent-FinOps-Platform-for-AWS-Waste-Detection-and-Remediation/README.md

 # AWS FinOps Agent Pipeline

-This project detects AWS cost waste, applies deterministic guardrails, and can send resulting recommendations through an LLM/Terraform review stage.
+This project detects AWS cost waste, applies deterministic guardrails, can send resulting recommendations through an LLM/Terraform review stage, and exposes the run history through a read-only Next.js dashboard.
 The preferred deployment is a Redis-coordinated, multi-container pipeline; the original single-process entrypoint remains available for local compatibility.

 ## Architecture